ma7modx/Sortable-Challenge/README.md

-To run this solution you should first have any Ruby version installed.
+To run the solution you should have any Ruby version installed first.
 Then install the json gem through this command "gem install json".

 Now, after cloning the repository you should be able to run "sortable_challenge.rb" successfully.